Introduction to UX Designer Interview Question

 6. How do you Work and Process a Design?

-In this case, too you can show them your portfolio.
+In this case, too, you can show them your portfolio.
 Talk about your best work or your favorite design that you have created.
-This way you can walk them through how your work style is.
-In either case, again try to answer in accordance with your role as a UX designer for that company.
+This way, you can walk them through how your work style is.
+Again, in either case, try to answer in accordance with your role as a UX designer for that company.

 7. Why do you want to Work Here?